rocky-linux/documentation/docs/books/admin_guide/12-network.md

 The commands `ss` and `netstat` (to follow) will be very important for the rest of your Linux life.

-When implementing network services, it is very common to check with one of these two commands that the service is listening on the expected ports.
+When implementing network services, it is common to check with one of these two commands that the service is listening on the expected ports.

 ### `netstat` command

 !!!
 Warning

-    The `netstat` command is now deprecated and is no-longer installed by default on Rocky Linux.
+    The `netstat` command is now deprecated and is no longer installed by default on Rocky Linux.
 You may still find some Linux versions that have it installed, but it is best to move on to using `ss` for everything that you would have used `netstat` for.

 The `netstat` command (**network statistics**) displays the listening ports on the network.